wikilele/the-monks-problem/README.md

 # the MONK's problem
-In this links there are the papaer and the data http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.45.2363 http://archive.ics.uci.edu/ml/datasets/MONK's+Problems
+In this links there are the paper and the data

+http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.45.2363
+http://archive.ics.uci.edu/ml/datasets/MONK's+Problems